 Speaking of easy dinners, I used al fresco’s Smoked Andouille Chicken Sausage to make this Corn Maque Choux.
 As the name implies, corn plays a key role in this dish, and fresh corn is preferable when available.
 However, given the foot of snow outside right now, fresh corn isn’t front and center in our grocery store right now.
 Here’s a pro tip for making Corn Maque Choux in the winter: frozen corn on the cob.
-Instead of using ‘regular’ frozen corn, grab the package of frozen corn on the cob instead.
+Instead of using ‘regular’ frozen corn kernels, grab a package of frozen ears of corn on the cob instead.
 Thaw that corn and slice it off the cob at home.
 You’ll end up with a bit more of the ‘corn milk,’ and that provides more flavor to this recipe.

 Did you make this Corn Maque Choux with Smoked Andouille Chicken Sausage at home?
 Leave a comment.
 Or snap a photo and tag me on Instagram (@Spicedblog)!

 Looking for more tasty Cajun and Creole recipes?
 Check out these other favorites: